modcloth-labs/commons-compress/README.md

 # commons-compress

-A simple jruby wrapper around Apache commons-compress library.
-Attempts to give an easy ruby-like API for programmers with ruby's file libraries.
+A simple JRuby wrapper around the Apache commons-compress library.
+Attempts to give a ruby-like API for programmers familiar with ruby's file libraries.

 ## Installation

 Add this line to your application's Gemfile:

+    gem 'commons-compress', github: 'modcloth-labs/commons-compress'

-    gem 'commons-compress' then execute:
+then execute:

     $ bundle

-Or install it yourself as:

-    $ gem install commons-compress'

 ## Usage